Methods of free probability: 13a. Quantum groups

 as asymptotic laws, with $N\to\infty$, of the corresponding truncated characters. \end{theorem}

 \begin{proof} This is something that we know from chapter 4, for the lower face of the cube.
 In what regards the upper face, this is something which remains to be clarified. \end{proof}

-Our purpose in this chapter is to discuss the details of this result, and then further build on it, by expanding the theory into a more general correspondence between classical geometry and free geometry, at the probabilistic level.
-Then later on, in the next chapters, we will get back to random matrices as well, and we will also add to the picture some further beasts, which are of even more tricky type, namely the Jones subfactors.
+Our purpose in this chapter and in the next one will be to discuss the details of this result, and then further build on it, by expanding the theory into a more general correspondence between classical geometry and free geometry.
+Then later, in chapters 15-16, we will discuss invariance questions, and we will add as well to the picture some further beasts, which are of even more tricky type, namely the Jones subfactors.

 As a starting point, we have the following key definition, from \cite{wo1}:

 \begin{definition} A Woronowicz algebra is a $C^*$-algebra $A$, given with a unitary matrix $v\in M_N(A)$ whose coefficients generate $A$, such that the formulae